Psychedelic/dank-docs/docs/protocol-overview/common-terms.md

 - Your  **wallet address**, used to surface balances and authenticate.
 - It's an **address** you can send cycles or other assets to.
 - It's an **identifier** you can use to sign into Internet Computer apps.
-- They can hold any ledger-based, or NNS compatible token.
 - Also could be mentioned as **public key** or **address**.
 - Part of a key-pair, therefore accompanied by a **private key**.
 - On the Internet Computer, they look like: